Eyesore123/Memorygame_react/README.md

 * Added a congratulation modal with fireworks effects
 * Resized the grid and added some text and a footer
 * Added a fake loader for the start of the game

+Doesn't require a sign-up.
+So fire up the game and get your name on the leaderboard!